soilwise-he/link-liveliness-assessment/README.md

 # OGC API - Records; link liveliness assessment tool

-### Overview
+## Overview

-The linkchecker component is designed to evaluate the validity and accuracy of links within metadata records in the OGC API - Records System.
+The linkchecker component is designed to evaluate the validity and accuracy of links within metadata records in the a [OGC API - Records](https://ogcapi.ogc.org/records/) based System.

-A component which evaluates for a set of metadata records (describing either data or knowledge sources), if:
+A component which evaluates for a set of metadata records, if:

 - the links to external sources are valid
 - the links within the repository are valid